botinesj/fantasy-footbot/README.md

 <h4>Requirements</h4>
 You must have downloaded MySql and BeautifulSoup.

 <h4>Steps</h4>
-1. You'll need to create a new Discord bot and invite it to the desired server.
+1. Copy this repo.
+Then you will need to create a new Discord bot and invite it to the desired server.
 These steps are outlined here: https://discordpy.readthedocs.io/en/latest/discord.html
-2. Copy this repo.

 *db.py*
 3. Replace PASSWORD in db.py with the password for your MySql account